-Cancer occurs when cells in the body begin changing and multiplying out of control.
+Cancer is when cells in the body begin changing and growing out of control.
 These cells can form lumps of tissue called tumors.
 Cancer that forms in the colon is called colon cancer.
 Cancer that forms in the rectum is called rectal cancer.
-These cancers are also called colorectal cancer.
+These cancers are similar, so they are sometimes just called colorectal cancer.

-The colon (also called the large intestine or large bowel) is a muscular tube that forms the last part of the digestive tract.
+The colon and rectum make up the large intestine.
+It’s also called the large bowel.
+The colon is a muscular tube that forms the last part of the digestive tract.
 It absorbs water and stores food waste.
-The colon is about 4 to 6 feet long.
-The rectum is the last 6 inches of the colon.
-The colon and rectum have a smooth lining composed of millions of cells.
-Changes in these cells can lead to growths in the colon that can become cancerous and should be removed.
+The colon is about 5 feet long.
+The rectum is the last 6 inches of the large intestine.
+The colon and rectum have a smooth inner lining made of millions of cells.
+Changes in these cells can lead to growths in the colon that can become cancer.

-Colorectal cancers usually start when polyp cells begin growing abnormally.
-As a cancerous tumor grows, it may involve more and more of the colon or rectum.
-In time, cancer can also grow beyond the colon or rectum and spread to nearby organs or to glands called lymph nodes.
-The cells can also travel to other parts of the body.
+Colorectal cancers.
+These usually start when polyp cells begin growing abnormally.
+As a cancer tumor grows, it can invade the deeper layers of the colon or rectal wall.
+In time, cancer can grow beyond the colon or rectum and into nearby organs.
+It can spread to nearby lymph nodes.
+The cancer cells can also travel to other parts of the body.
 This is known as metastasis.
-The earlier a cancerous tumor is removed, the better the chance of preventing its spread.
+The earlier a cancer tumor is removed, the better the chance of preventing its spread.

-Surgery is often done to remove the cancerous parts of the colon and rectum.
-Some surrounding tissue is removed as well, possibly including nearby lymph nodes.
+Surgery.
+This is often done to remove the cancerous parts of the colon and rectum.
+Some nearby tissue is removed as well.
+This may include nearby lymph nodes.

-Chemotherapy may be done in addition to surgery.
-This therapy uses medications to attack cancer cells.
-It is considered systemic therapy because it works throughout the body.
-It's usually done as an outpatient procedure in a doctor’s office, clinic, or hospital.
-You may receive the medication in pill form or through an IV line or infusion pump (a device that slowly releases medication into your bloodstream).
+Chemotherapy.
+This may be done in addition to surgery.
+Or it may be done instead of surgery if the cancer has spread.
+This therapy uses medicines to attack cancer cells.
+It is known as systemic therapy.
+This is because it works throughout the body.
+It's usually done as an outpatient procedure in a healthcare provider's office, clinic, or hospital.
+You may take the medicine in pill form.
+Or you may have it through an IV line or infusion pump.
+This is a device that slowly releases medicine into your bloodstream.

-Radiation therapy may be done for rectal cancer.
-This treatment uses high-energy x-rays to kill cancer cells.
-It’s considered localized therapy because it targets the specific area of the body affected by the cancer.
-It is usually performed on an outpatient basis in a hospital or radiation clinic.
+Radiation therapy.
+This may be used for rectal cancer.
+This treatment uses high-energy X-rays to kill cancer cells.
+It’s known as localized therapy.
+This is because it targets the specific area of the body affected by the cancer.
+It is usually done on an outpatient basis in a hospital or radiation clinic.